 Abbreviation for Shop Floor Data Collection (or Capture).
-In the printing industry this refers to the process of monitoring job progress, machine utilisation, paper consumption and other production data using bar code readers, data entry in terminals, automatic measuring devices,… The capured data are forwarded to and processed by an ERP system, MIS system or planning application.
+In the printing industry, this refers to the process of monitoring job progress, machine utilization, paper consumption, and other production data using bar code readers, data entry in terminals, automatic measuring devices,… The captured data are forwarded to and processed by an ERP system, MIS system or planning application.

-Abbreviation for Standard Generalized Markup Language, a standard that is used to code the attributes of text files for subsequent formatting or archiving.
+Abbreviation for Standard Generalized Markup Language, a standard that was used to code the attributes of text files for subsequent formatting or archiving.
 SGML is the precursor of both HTML and XML.

 To change the brightness or color of parts of a graphic image to simulate a three-dimensional depth.